OpenNebula/website/content/integrations/backup_extensions/veeam.md

 ![image](/images/veeam/new_manager.png)

-On the "Credentials" tab, you should set the user and password used to access the OpenNebula Front-end.
+On the **Credentials** tab, you should set the user and password used to access the OpenNebula Front-end.
 You can either choose the oneadmin user or create a new user with the same privileges as oneadmin.
 If you are using the default certificate, you may receive an untrust certificate warning, which you can disregard:

 ![image](/images/veeam/one_credentials.png)

-As a last step, you can click finish and the new ovirtAPI server should be listed under Managed Servers as a "oVirt KVM" hypervisor.
+As a last step, you can click finish and the new ovirtAPI server should be listed under Managed Servers as a **oVirt KVM**hypervisor.

 ![image](/images/veeam/hypervisor_added.png)

 ### Step 4.2: Deploy the KVM appliance

 In order for Veeam to be able to perform backup and restore operations, it must deploy a dedicated Virtual Machine to act as a worker.
-To deploy it, go to the the "Backup Infrastructure" tab, then "Backup Proxies", and click "Add Proxy":
+To deploy it, go to the **Backup Infrastructure** tab, then **Backup Proxies**, and click **Add Proxy**:

 ![image](/images/veeam/add_proxy.png)

 A new dialog box will open.
-Select the "Oracle Linux Virtualization Manager" and then click to deploy the "Oracle Linux Virtualization Manager backup appliance":
+Select the **Oracle Linux Virtualization Manager**, then click to deploy the **Oracle Linux Virtualization Manager backup appliance**:

 ![image](/images/veeam/add_proxy_olvm.png)